aag17/beer-compass-privacy-/index.md

-# Privacy Policy for Beer Compass Pro
+# Privacy Policy for Booze Compass

-**Last updated:** June 4, 2025
+**Last updated:** June 6, 2025

-Beer Compass Pro (“we,” “our,” or “us”) respects your privacy.
+Booze Compass (“we,” “our,” or “us”) respects your privacy.
 This Privacy Policy explains:
 1. What information we collect
 2. How we use that information
 3. Where and how we store it